MohdReehan/hospital/README.md

 # hospital
-This is hospital project in which i have used tech stack Spring boot mysql,srping jpa etc.
+This is hospital project in which i have used tech stack Spring boot mysql,spring jpa etc.
 To run this project we need minimum java 1.8 version.
 For database Mysql is needed.
 And a editor like intellij,eclipse.